Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: Results

 Overall, we find consistently accurate inference and reconstruction of EoR histories across the full range of tested reionization scenarios.
 Particularly noteworthy is the performance on less probable scenarios (see Figure~\ref{fig:dataset}), such as the late reionization example shown in the upper-left panel, where we observe appropriately larger uncertainty intervals.
 This demonstrates that \texttt{EoRFlow} successfully captures the increased uncertainty associated with EoR models that occur less frequently in our sample due to their sampling from astrophysical parameters, without any bias towards the more typical reionization histories in the training data.

 Generally, we consistently find good performance across the entire test dataset regardless of how frequently or rarely specific reionization models appear in the training set, based on the sampling of models from astrophysical EoR parameters.
 The addition of realistic SKA-Low noise does not degrade the capabilities of our method.
-In fact, it helps to regularize the network, leading to tighter, while still well-calibrated, constraints on the EoR history.
+In fact, AA4 opt noise helps to regularize the network, leading to tighter, while still well-calibrated, constraints on the EoR history.
+Even when assuming the more conservative AA$^*$ mod noise scenario, \texttt{EoRFlow} is able to efficiently reconstruct the reionization timeline.